augustawind/restcli/README.rst

     server: http://quux.org
     foo_age: 15

+If you don't fully understand it yet, that's quite alright!
+We'll get lots of practice in the tutorial.
+Let's begin.

 Tutorial: Secret Club API
 =========================

-Now that we have some core concepts under our belts, I think we're ready to put our knowledge to use!
+Now that we have a basic understanding of **restcli**, let's get our hands dirty and put these concepts to use!

-As a learning exercise, we're going to model an API for a super secretive, vaguely intimidating, private membership club called "The Secretmasons".
+As we move forward we're going to model an API for a super secretive, vaguely intimidating, private membership club called "The Secretmasons".
 New members must be invited to get in, and admins can upgrade their membership status when they're deemed "worthy".
 The higher your rank in the club, the more secrets you are told.
+By the end we'll have a flexible and powerful toolbox that will make club management so easy, a gopher tortoise could do it.
 Let's get started!

 .. _request:
 .. _requests: